viljardh/elevator/README.md

 # Simple vibecoded elevator simulator

 Initially written by copilot, needed something to upload so I could set up and experiment with pipeline.
+Most of it has been rewritten and handled, but due to exams it's on hold.

 https://elevator.hardersen.no

 ## Current todo:
-- Split code into more sensible classes
+- Split code into more sensible classes (mostly done)
 - Squash bugs (mostly visual as of now)
 - Fix elevator logic